 10. 2017 Fiat 500

-There’s no denying this is one of the top cute cars on our list.
-It might even be one of the cutest cars in the nation.
+There’s no denying this is one of the top cars on our list.
+It might even be one of the cutest cars in the world (losing only to the Geely Panda).
 If you splurge and get a convertible, you’re sure to make a friend out of your teen for life.
 The best part is, they won’t realize that you saved a ton of money in the process.

 Of course, this tiny little car is no powerhouse.
 Expect that you’ll only get 100 horsepower out of the two-cylinder engine.
 With that said, all the fun, vibrant colors make this a very playful choice.
 Some people have complained about some vibration while driving, but it’s nothing that would cause us to keep it off the cute cars list.